 Here you will find answers to some of the most common questions regarding the application process.
 Whether you're a first-time applicant or a seasoned veteran, we're here to help you every step of the way.
 Read on to find helpful tips and guidance to ensure a successful application.

-- What are the objectives of the EU Soil Mission?
+- What are the aims and objectives of the Mission Soil?

 -

-- Conserve and increase soil organic carbon stocks
+- SO2: Conserve and increase soil organic carbon stocks

-- No net soil sealing and increase the reuse of urban soils
+- SO3: No net soil sealing and increase the reuse of urban soils

-- Improve soil structure to enhance habitat quality for soil biota and crops
+- SO6: Improve soil structure to enhance habitat quality for soil biota and crops

-- Reduce the EU global footprint on soils
+- SO7: Reduce the EU global footprint on soils

-- Increase soil literacy in society across Member States
+- SO8: Increase soil literacy in society across Member States

 -

-Soil health is defined in the Soil Mission Implementation Plan as “the continued capacity of soils to support ecosystem services” and is assessed through a set of proposed, measurable indicators.
+Soil health is defined in the Soil Mission Implementation Plan as “the continued capacity of soils to support ecosystem services”, and in the proposed Soil Monitoring Law as “the physical, chemical and biological condition of the soil determining its capacity to function as a vital living system and to provide ecosystem services”..

 Open call topics

-- Which call topics does the NATI00NS Helpdesk support?
+- Which call topics do the NATI00NS Helpdesk support?

 -